KKR buys into Novo, bets on China youth apparel market

 Retail sales growth in China continues to ease this year, with a gain of 13.1 percent in July from a year ago after logging a 17.2 percent annual growth pace in July last year.

-The world’s No.2 sporting goods maker Adidas (ADSGn.DE) said that a summer of sporting events including the Olympics was boosting demand, helping it to avoid the worst of a slowdown in sales growth in China and Europe.
+The world’s No.2 sporting goods maker Adidas (ADSGn.DE) said that a summer of sporting events including the Olympics was boosting demand, helping it to avoid the worst of a slowdown in sales growth in China and Europe [ID:nL6E8J21TQ].

-(This story corrects paragraphs 1 and 3 to show investment has already been completed)

 Additional reporting by Donny Kwok; Editing by Denny Thomas and Edmund Klamann